AlexCCo/Simpler-Compiler-PL/Scanner/README.md

 ## Language Definition

-We will consider a programming languague with the following requisites:
+We will consider a programming language with the following requisites:

 - It will have a section for declaring variables and another section for writing instructions.
 Both section will be separated by ```&&```
 - The section for declaring variable it is made up by one or more declaration separated by ```;```